pilgrimlyieu/Focust/docs/ARCHITECTURE.md

 **Break Payload:**
 - Created when break triggers
-- Stored by UUID in `BreakPayloadStore`
+- Stored by UUID in `PromptPayloadStore`
 - Frontend fetches via command with UUID

 ---